Please join us at these community events, including fairs, festivals, expositions, workshops, presentations, and fundraisers.

 RCEA plans to roll out a local EV rebate this fall that will be an add-on to the California Clean Vehicle Rebate Project.
 Details will be provided during the webinar.

 RCEA’s Transportation Program supports the use of low-carbon fuel vehicles in Humboldt County by planning, managing, and implementing zero emission vehicle infrastructure.
 RCEA also provides information, education and incentives to encourage local residents, businesses and public agencies to adopt low-carbon fuel vehicles.

 Home/Business Solar and Net Energy Metering Workshop

 The Redwood Coast Energy Authority invites the community to a webinar about home and business solar electricity systems and Net Energy Metering.
 Two sessions will be offered on Tuesday, June 23, the first at 10-11 a.m. with a repeat at 5:30 p.m.
-Both webinars will include time at the end for attendees to ask questions.
+Both zoom webinars will include time in the end for attendees to ask questions.

 POSTPONED - Electric Bike Public Workshop